zaitsev85/message-from-space/source/game.rst

 We run some preparation steps for you, so you don't have to do it:

-1. We create a new game for you and generate player keys for both attacker and defender.
+1. In our internal Galaxy Pad instance we create a new game and generate player keys for both attacker and defender.
 First, we click on the two-player game button:

    .. image:: game-menu.png